aridoza/foundational-java/java-basics/data-types-and-variables-lesson/README.md

 ### Learning Objectives
 At the end of this lesson, you'll be able to:
-- Identify and describe the Java data types and use cases.
+- Identify and describe Java data types and their use cases.
-- Describe the different types of variables (local, instance, constant) and when to use them.
+- Describe the different types of variables and when to use them.
-- Use class methods to manipulate data in the Math and String classes.
+- Use class methods to manipulate data in the `Math` and `String` classes.
 - Describe the difference between NaN and null.

 ---